Black Rain (Ozzy Osbourne album): Releases

 The album was released in several different versions.
-The original US version was released in a thin, brown digipak with the crowned skull Ozzy Osbourne logo (pictured lower right), and for the rest of the world, it was released in a standard jewel case featuring cover art of Osbourne with "Black Rain" falling.
+The original US version was released in a thin, brown digipak with the crowned skull Ozzy Osbourne logo (pictured lower right), and for the rest of the world, it was released in a standard jewel case featuring cover art of Osbourne with "black rain" falling.
 This cover included a booklet complete with lyrics and album credits.
 The US version did not include a booklet, lyrics, or album credits.
-The Japanese release was the same as the other releases outside of the US, except for the fact that it included two bonus tracks, "I Can't Save You", and "Nightmare".
-The iTunes release of the album included the aforementioned "Nightmare", plus an exclusive bonus track, (only for those who preordered through iTunes) "Love to Hate".
+The Japanese release was the same as the other international releases, except it included two bonus tracks, "I Can't Save You", and "Nightmare".
+The iTunes release of the album included "Nightmare", plus an exclusive iTunes preorder bonus track, "Love to Hate".
 It also included a printable pdf file of the booklet, complete with lyrics and album credits.
 This same booklet was later made available as a free pdf download from Osbourne's website on 1 June.
 The song "I Don't Wanna Stop" was also featured as the theme song for WWE Judgment Day 2007.

-In the US, limited edition copies of the album were sold with special codes inside of the packets, which could be used to redeem a pair of Ozzfest 2007 tickets.
+In the US, limited edition copies of the album were sold with special codes enclosed, which could be used to redeem a pair of Ozzfest 2007 tickets.
 Ozzfest 2007 was nicknamed "Freefest" because all tickets were free.

-The album was reissued in the US on 14 August in a new jewel-case package containing the full booklet with lyrics and new colour cover art and photos, also containing CD extra bonus content featuring behind-the-scenes footage from the "Black Rain" photo shoot.
+The album was reissued in the US on 14 August in a new jewel case package containing the full booklet with lyrics and new colour cover art and photos, also containing CD extra bonus content featuring behind-the-scenes footage from the Black Rain photo shoot.

 A "tour edition" version of the album was released on 20 November 2007.
-This release includes an extra CD with 3 recently recorded live tracks and 3 studio tracks originally available on international releases or digital versions.
+This release includes an extra CD with 3 live tracks and 3 studio tracks originally available on international releases or digital versions.